Tradegen/farming-v2/README.md

 A fully on-chain yield farming system for pools (permissionless hedge funds that intereact with white-listed protocols on Celo).
 A pool's weight is updated automatically when the pool's deposit(), withdraw(), takeSnapshot(), and executeTransaction() functions are called.
 Rewards are released on a halvening schedule with 26-week cycles, lasting indefinitely.

+Testnet rewards begin on September 1, 2022 at 12AM UTC.

 ## Eligibility

 Pools will be eligible for rewards after meeting the following requirements: